 On 05/25/2017 FERNANDO HERNANDEZ filed a Property - Other Real Property lawsuit against JOSE G GONZALEZ.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are HIGA, ROBERT J., MARGARET MILLER BERNAL and MASTER CALENDAR.
+The Judges overseeing this case are HIGA, ROBERT J. and MARGARET MILLER BERNAL.
 The case status is Pending - Other Pending.

 Pending - Other Pending